freerange/jam-coop/README.md

     stripe listen --forward-to localhost:3000/stripe_webhook_events

 When you first run this command it will show a value for the "webhook signing secret".
-Copy this value and set `ENDPOINT_SECRET` to this value in `StripeWebhookEventsController` (either using the development credentials file or by temporarily editing the code).
+Copy this value and set `STRIPE_ENDPOINT_SECRET` to this value in your local `.env` file.

 ## Deployment